Platte River Recovery

 Northern Water a Principal Negotiator

 Northern Water has been a principal negotiator from the beginning of the program.
-Alan Berryman, assistant general manager for Northern Water, is on the board of directors for the South Platte Water Related Activities Program,
+Alan Berryman, Senior Water Resources Engineer at Northern Water, is on the board of directors for the South Platte Water Related Activities Program

 The SPWRAP group is raising $12 million to provide 10,000 acre feet of water to South Platte habitats during critical times of the year for certain species, such as increased flows in early spring for the whooping crane.